Over the Fire Tacos

-We will be preparing a pork tenderloin on the grill for this Mexican-inspired Campfire Taco recipe.
-Please read through the entire recipe before you begin, I’ve separated the ingredients out by step and there are a few things you need to prepare ahead of time.
-You will need the following provisions «
+PRO TIP: You'll want to read through the entire recipe before you begin, we separated the ingredients out by step and there are a few things you'll need to prepare ahead of time.

 1 pork tenderloin